 We performed a comparison between Eggplant Test and TFS based on real PeerSpot user reviews.

-Find out in this report how the two Test Management Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The features that we like the most are the developer interface and the ability to quickly develop and deploy tests."
+Find out in this report how the two Test Management Tools solutions compare in terms of features, pricing, service and support, easy of deployment, and ROI."The solution is based on a Windows model, where adding users is just a few clicks.
+It is easy to manage users and add them."

 "The most valuable features of Eggplant Digital Automation Intelligence are bug hunting and OCR technology."